TehShrike/joi-sql/readme.md

 })
 ```

 You may also pass in an optional `connection` property which must be a [`mysql`](https://github.com/mysqljs/mysql) connection instance.
+If you pass your own connection, it's up to you to end it after you're done.

 Pull requests welcome.